 The team was struggling in Serie B and needed to beat Messina, their arch-rivals, the next day.
-He rallied his teammates to commit as ever, but he didn’t play that match, or the ones that followed, because that evening he was found dead in front of a large truck on Roseto Capo Spulico, on the Strada Statale Jonica, not far from Cosenza.
+He rallied his teammates to commit as ever, but he didn’t take his place in the team – or the ones that followed.
+That evening he was found dead in front of a large truck on Roseto Capo Spulico, on the Strada Statale Jonica, not far from Cosenza.

-Despite that, the club refused a number of prestigious offers from Fiorentina and Parma and retained the talented Bergamini, agreeing to triple his wage.
-He was fulfilling his potential and realizing his dreams.
-He was a skinny and handsome blonde midfielder, adored by a legion of female fans.
+Despite that, the club refused a number of offers from Fiorentina and Parma to retain the talented Bergamini, agreeing to triple his wage.
+He was fulfilling his potential and realising his dreams.
+He was a skinny, handsome midfielder, adored by a legion of female fans.
 It was said that he abandoned the training camp and committed suicide because he was sick of football.

-He investigated the case again and produced a 200 page dossier reconstructing the inconsistencies and offering new evidence.
+He investigated the case again and produced a 200-page dossier reconstructing the inconsistencies and offering new evidence.
 The public prosecutor in Castrovillari, where the first trial was conducted, was finally persuaded to re-open the case for murder.
 He put Isabella under investigation for intent to murder but she decided to exercise her right to silence.
-In February 2015, the prosecutor, following the Bergamini family’s release of his autopsy photos – showing a wholly uninjured body – ruled that the death could not have been suicide..
+In February 2015, the prosecutor, following the Bergamini family’s release of his autopsy photos – showing a wholly uninjured body – ruled that the death could not have been suicide.

 Isabella didn’t give up on their relationship, however, and continued to call Denis.
 The Carabinieri suspected that she had a second abortion between the end of 1988 and the opening months of 1989 and inspected the records of a clinic in Cosenza.
 Was the child Bergamini’s son or not?
 Did her family know the truth about who the father was?

 The day continued as usual.
 The squad had some spare time in their hotel rooms before they went to the cinema.
-The routine was the same it had always been.
-Unusually, Bergamini went by his car with Giuseppe Maltese, the team’s masseur.
-The masseur rarely went to the cinema, so he was surprised when Bergamini, the first one usually through the doors of the pitcure house, asked him where the toilets were.
+The routine was the same as it had always been.
+Unusually, Bergamini went in his car with Giuseppe Maltese, the team’s masseur.
+The masseur rarely went to the cinema, so he was surprised when Bergamini, usually the first one through the doors of the picture house, asked him where the toilets were.

-By Alessandro Mastroluca.
-Follow @mastrale
+By Alessandro Mastroluca @mastrale